11/16

 Meal timing: Are long gaps leading to binges?

-These are behaviors, not judgments.
+These are behaviors, not grades.

 Gentle Rules of Sustainable Tracking

 • Missed a day?
-No drama
+Resume on the next one

 • Use minimal friction